Lease Agreements: By Type (6)

 Lockouts – The landlord may not change the locks or attempt to remove the tenant by interrupting services without a court order.[12]

-Leaving Before the End Date – If the tenant breaks their lease, they must pay the lost rent for the length of time the property is empty.[13]
-The landlord must make a reasonable effort to re-rent the dwelling.[14]
+Leaving Before the End Date – If the tenant abandons the property, they must pay the lost rent for the time the property is empty.[14]
+The landlord must make a reasonable effort to re-rent the dwelling.[15]